Guillamon/master-data-science/README.md

 + Make sure that *Data*, *Values*, and *Functions* that result from running each script are saved to the environment to move on to the next one
 + The scripts with suffix "week" overwrite saved *Data*, *Values* and *Functions* from the scripts with suffix "month"

+Final remarks regarding the **Dashboard**:
++ To access it, execute the script Shiny App.
+It has not been hosted on a server online, so this is the only way to access it
++ It has only one page, where all toggling options appear on the sidebar